-Common wrinklehead Melanogaster hirtella

-Small very black hoverflies.
+Common wrinklehead Melanogaster hirtella Small very black hoverflies.
 These were at Bankhead Moss in early June 2019.
 Male above and females below.
 The females are certainly this species; the male probably is, but could be Melanogaster aerosa.

 Variable duskyface Melanostoma mellinum Very similar to, but appreciably less common than, Melanostoma scalare.
-The above male was at Bankhead Moss, the male below right at Cameron Reservoir, and the female below left at Kilconquhar.
+The above male was at Cameron Reservoir, the male below right at Magus Muir, and the female below left at Kilconquhar.

 Long-winged duskyface Melanostoma scalare Common.
-Male above, female below.
+This male was at Cameron Reservoir.